 Living in Alaska I’d like to think I’m an expert in the area of Beer Battered Fish.
-Little did I know that I could make a BETTER recipe with just a little work.
+Little did I know that I could make a BETTER Beer Batter Fish Recipe with just a little work.

 Why is this the BEST Beer Battered Fish Recipe?

 It makes the most perfectly crispy, flaky, and flavorful beer-battered fish!
 Use it with cod, halibut, or our NEW favorite fried fish, SALMON!

 YES.
 You read that right, salmon.
 We always have a lot of salmon in the fall from a summer of fishing.
 One day my youngest son asked if we could make a deep-fried salmon sandwich.
 I said don’t think people deep fry salmon.

 But then started thinking about it and realized we needed to try it.
 Why not?
 What would we lose?
 NOTHING.
 Ok, maybe a salmon fillet but we could still salvage the meat if it was disgusting.

 It turned out to be one of the best decisions of the summer, Fried Salmon Sandwiches.
 Like a surprise hit out of nowhere!!
 Now no one wants grilled salmon or salmon tacos.